AuroraLiuDi/my-cv-home/content/home/experience.md

 # Order that this section appears on the page.
 weight: 40

-title: Research Experience
+title = "Research Experience"
-subtitle: ""
+subtitle = ""

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format